zulip/zulip/docs/development/setup-vagrant.md

 `tools/provision` to proceed; the provisioning system is designed to recover well from failures.

-The zulip provisioning system is generally highly reliable; the most common cause of issues here is a poor network connection (or one where you need a proxy to access the Internet and haven't [configured the development environment to use it](#specifying-a-proxy).
+The Zulip provisioning system is generally highly reliable; the most common cause of issues here is a poor network connection (or one where you need a proxy to access the Internet and haven't [configured the development environment to use it](#specifying-a-proxy).